Stochastic ion emission perturbation mechanisms in atom probe tomography: Linking simulations to experiment: Results and Discussion

 The experimental detector map for Al[012] is shown in Fig.~\ref{fig:al_figure_layout}a.
 It shows a characteristic network of depleted lines (dark lines in the images), and depleted regions around poles.
 The simulated detector map for Al[012] in the absence of any perturbation ($E_\perp = 0$) cropped to the same field of view is shown in Fig.~\ref{fig:al_figure_layout}b.
 The depleted lines are much thicker, with narrow enhanced lines in the middle of them (which is absent in the experimental data).
 Similar features, such as rings around the poles, are seen, but they are different in appearance.
 These rings also encompass a much larger portion of the detector hits, making the areas far from the depleted lines also seem depleted of hits.
 With the optimal perturbation energy distribution determined based on the SSIM (see Fig.~\ref{fig:al_figure_layout}c), the simulated detector map is much closer to the experimental one (Fig.~\ref{fig:al_figure_layout}a).
 A magnified view of a selected region (shown by a red circle in Figs.~\ref{fig:al_figure_layout}a and~c) from the experimental and perturbed simulation maps is shown in Figs.~\ref{fig:al_figure_layout}d and e, respectively.
 Key features---such as the enhanced and depleted zone lines, and the depleted pole---are clearly reproduced in the perturbed simulation.
 The only clear difference is the slightly wider appearance of the depleted lines.
+The width of the widest depleted lines is only weakly affected by the magnitude of the applied perturbation.
+Their width is dominated not by the stochastic perturbations, but by the electrostatic roughness of the emitting surface.
+In the RRM, the local field landscape is determined by a classical surface-charge solution with an abrupt boundary (no field penetration) and a fixed hemispherical curvature.
+This construction tends to produce steep lateral field gradients near terraces, and the resulting defocusing leads to broad depleted lines whose amplitude scales essentially with the aspect ratio between the local roughness and the overall tip radius.
+Once these electrostatic gradients are set by the geometry and by the RRM approximation itself, adding small isotropic perturbations affects mainly the fine structure of the map but has only a minor influence on the intrinsic electrostatic width of the strongest depleted features.
+This is also consistent with the fact that the simulated Al tip radius differs slightly from the experimental radius, which further affects the magnitude of these field gradients.